digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ### How it Works

-Digital Mobius monitors for DOKS cluster nodes that are in an unhealthy state at specified regular intervals.
+`Digital Mobius` monitors for `DOKS` cluster nodes that are in an unhealthy state at specified regular intervals.
 A `node` is considered to be `unhealthy` if the [Node Condition](https://kubernetes.io/docs/concepts/architecture/nodes/#condition) is set to `Ready` and the status to `False` or `Unknown`.
 The application checks for the `Unknown` status of the node.
-A node is in `Unknown` status when the master node is not able to communicate with the worker node via the kubelet.
-You can also specify how much time has to pass before an unhealthy node needs to be recycled.
+A node is in `Unknown` status when the `master` node is not able to communicate with it via the `kubelet`.
+You can also specify how much `time` has to pass before an unhealthy node needs to be recycled.
 If all the conditions enumerated earlier are met, then the application recreates the affected node(s).
 It does so using the DigitalOcean [Delete Kubernetes Node API](https://docs.digitalocean.com/reference/api/api-reference/#operation/delete_kubernetes_node).

-Below is a simplified diagram showing how Digital Mobius checks the worker node(s) state:
+Below is a simplified diagram showing how `Digital Mobius` checks the worker node(s) state:

 ![Digital Mobius Flow](content/img/digital-mobius-flow.png)

 ### Configuration Overview

-In order for the application to work, it needs a set of environment variables to be configured and available.
+In order for the application to work, it needs a set of `environment variables` to be configured and available.
 You can see these variables in the [Helm Chart  values file](https://github.com/Qovery/digital-mobius/blob/main/charts/Digital-Mobius/values.yaml):

 ```
 LOG_LEVEL: "info"